logicahealth/vha-kbs-knarts/README.md

 - [ ] Review task/issue is "closed".

 ## Out of Scope Tasks
 * Verification that concept in the white paper is modelled correctly during the TSR process.
 The TSRs have already been reviewed based on terms extracted from the white papers: assume the modelling is correct or a 'future implementation issue' has been logged!
-[NOTE: it is possible that concepts did not get included in the TSR request, or they were not transcribed correctly from the TSR spreadsheet to the KNART xml.]
+[NOTE: it is possible that concepts did not get included in the TSR request, or they were not transcribed correctly from the TSR spreadsheet to the KNART xml.
+While the first two are out of scope, the last is definitely inscope.]
 * Anything with CQL.
 * Runtime validation in general.
 * Full semantic validation.